skeweddata/skeweddata.github.io/_posts/2021-01-08-polling-part-4.md

 ### 3. Include Data About Contacting Respondents
-If your poll attempts to contact respondents multiple times, the data just on how long it takes to get a response could be useful.
+If your poll attempts to contact respondents multiple times, the data on how long it takes to get a response could be useful in and of itself.
 If there is a relationship between candidate preference and the number of contact attempts **within a demographic group**, then that indicates you probably can't extrapolate the voting preferences of your poll respondents to the broader population.